Changes (David Bowie song): Legacy

-The song also appears in the 2015 Off-Broadway musical Lazarus, written by Bowie and playwright Enda Walsh near the end of Bowie's life.
-The English pop group Bananarama recorded a version of "Changes" in 1993 with producers Mike Stock and Pete Waterman.
+The song also appears in the 2015 Off-Broadway musical Lazarus, written by Bowie and the playwright Enda Walsh near the end of Bowie's life.
+The English pop group Bananarama recorded a version of "Changes" in 1993 with the producers Mike Stock and Pete Waterman.
 Although officially unreleased, their version was leaked to the internet in 2016.
 That same year, the song was ranked at number 74 by internet radio station WDDF Radio in their first top 76 of the 1970s countdown.

-In 2004, a new version of "Changes" by Australian artist Butterfly Boucher, featuring Bowie on additional vocals, was recorded for the soundtrack of the animated film Shrek 2.
+In 2004, a new version of "Changes" by the Australian artist Butterfly Boucher, featuring Bowie on additional vocals, was recorded for the soundtrack of the animated film Shrek 2.
 Boucher, who was commissioned by the film's studio to provide a song, sent a recording of "Changes" to Bowie in December 2003 during his A Reality Tour, requesting additional backing vocals from the artist.
 In the Bahamas for the tour, Bowie travelled to Compass Point Studios, where he had previously recorded with the rock band Tin Machine, where he recorded a harmony vocal against Boucher's lead with Tony Visconti producing.
 Pegg describes this version as having a "lush arrangement" featuring piano, saxophone and strings.
 He and O'Leary both praise Bowie's vocal performance as one of the finest of his later career.
-That same year, Portuguese singer Seu Jorge recorded a Portuguese version for the Wes Anderson film The Life Aquatic with Steve Zissou.
+That same year, the Brazilian singer Seu Jorge recorded a Portuguese version for the Wes Anderson film The Life Aquatic with Steve Zissou.

 An alternative mix of "Changes" by Ken Scott was released in December 2021 to celebrate the 50th anniversary of Hunky Dory, accompanied by a new lyric video.
 Scott explained in a statement:

-Track listing

-All tracks are written by David Bowie.